italo-rabelo/simple-aws-app/README.md

 6. Clean Up Resources (5 minutes): Clean up the resources used in this tutorial.

 You will create this web application using the AWS Management Console, which can be accessed directly in your web browser.

+# Module 1: Create a Web App
+### In this module, you will deploy static resources for your web applications using the AWS Amplify console